The coast artillery during World War I

 22 October the Romanian town of

 On 13 December a Russian squadron composed by the protected cruiser Pamyat’ Merkuriya and the destroyers Bystriy e Gromkiy, shelled the harbour and the town of Balchik, coming into the range of the Bulgarian 100mm coast battery.
 In spite of the great superiority of the Russian firepower (12 – 152mm L/45, 6 – 102mm L/60, 12 – 75mm and some minor guns against only 2 – 100mm L/50 guns), the Bulgarian battery commander, cpt.
 Georgi Radkov, engaged the enemy for an hour and half, firing 186 shots and hitting the ships with three shells.
 Also one of the Bulgarian guns was hit, and a soldier was slightly wounded.
 The harbour facilities and the town itself were seriously damaged, and many peoples were killed or wounded.
 After this fighting, cpt.
 Radkov was promoted commander of the 240mm L/45 battery.

-further raids of the Russian fleet, and expecially to repell landings, that
+prevent further raids of the Russian fleet, and expecially to repell

-were regarded as possible, even after the liberation of the Dobrudja and the
+landings, that were regarded as possible, even after the liberation of the

-occupation of most of the Romanian coast, new minefield were laid down.
-Just
+Dobrudja and the occupation of most of the Romanian coast, new minefield were

-after the 13 December raid, 24 mines were laid on the approaches to the
+laid down.
+Just after the 13 December raid, 24 mines were laid on the

-Balchik harbour.
-By late January, 91 mines were laid south of Kaliakra, and
+approaches to the Balchik harbour.
+By late January, 91 mines were laid south

-further 115 around Balchik, Kavarna and Kaliakra.
-Finally 11 mines were laid
+of Kaliakra, and further 115 around Balchik, Kavarna and Kaliakra.
+Finally 11

-defence of the Black Sea were increased also in 1917, even if, after the
+coast defence of the Black Sea were increased also in 1917, even if, after

-to strengthen the defence of the the Bay of Burgas.
-They came from the
+placed at Sarafovo, to strengthen the defence of the the Bay of Burgas.
+They

-Treaty of Brest Litovsk, signed on 15 December 1917 and become effective on 3
+the Treaty of Brest Litovsk, signed on 15 December 1917 and become effective

 one of the torpedo boats, Shumniy,